Adversarially Robust Neural Architectures: Experiments

 \subsection{Experimental Setup}

-Following previous works \cite{DBLP:journals/corr/abs-1806-09055, DBLP:journals/corr/abs-1907-05737}, we search the robust neural architectures on CIFAR-10 dataset which contains 50K training images and 10K validation images over 10 classes.
-During the searching phase, the training set is divided into two parts with equal size for architecture and weight optimization respectively.
+\textbf{Neural Architecture Search Setup}\quad Following previous works \cite{DBLP:journals/corr/abs-1806-09055, DBLP:journals/corr/abs-1907-05737}, we search the robust neural architectures on CIFAR-10 dataset which contains 50K training images and 10K validation images over 10 classes.
+During the searching phase, the training set is divided into two parts with equal sizes for architecture and weight optimization respectively.
 The search space includes 8 candidates: $3\times3$ and $5\times5$ separable convolutions, $3\times3$ and $5\times5$ dilated separable convolutions, $3\times3$ max pooling, $3\times3$ average pooling, skip connection, and zero, as suggested by previous works \cite{DBLP:journals/corr/abs-1806-09055, DBLP:journals/corr/abs-1907-05737}.
 The supernet is constructed by stacking 8 cells including 6 normal cells and 2 reduction cells, each of which contains 6 nodes.
-For training settings, we followed the setups of PC-DARTS \cite{DBLP:journals/corr/abs-1806-09055}.
-The searching phase took 50 epochs with a batch size of $128$.
-We used SGD with momentum.
-The initial learning rate is $0.1$ with a momentum of $0.9$ and a weight decay is $0.0003$ to update the supernet weights.
-Architecture parameters were updated with Adam with a learning rate of $0.0006$ and a weight decay of $0.001$.
-We extensively evaluate the proposed algorithm on three datasets including CIFAR-10, CIFAR-100, and MNIST.
-The searched superior discrete architecture is sampled based on the proposed sampling strategy and retrained with the entire training set.
-An illustration of the searched normal cell and reduction cell is shown in Figure \ref{fig:Cell}.
-Following previous adversarial training algorithms \cite{DBLP:journals/corr/abs-1803-06373,aleks2017deep}, we train the searched architectures in an adversarial manner.
-For CIFAR-10 and CIFAR-100, we use PGD adversarial training with the total perturbation size $\epsilon = 8/255$.
-The number of attack iteration is set to 7 with a step size of $2/255$.
-For MNIST, $\epsilon = 76.5/255$ with a step size of $20/255$.
+For the training settings, we follow the setups of PC-DARTS \cite{DBLP:journals/corr/abs-1806-09055}.
+The searching phase takes 50 epochs with a batch size of $128$.
+We use SGD with momentum.
+The initial learning rate is $0.1$ with a momentum of $0.9$ and a weight decay is $3 \times 10^{-4}$ to update the supernet weights.
+Architecture parameters were updated with Adam with a learning rate of $6 \times 10^{-4}$ and a weight decay of $1 \times 10^{-3}$.
+The searching time of RACL takes 0.5 GPU days.